-The Sydney/Canberra camp will be held for Years 6 in 2024.
-The cost will be approximately \$2200 per camper.
-It will be held between August 10-17, 2024.
+The Year 6 Sydney/Canberra camp is held from August $16^{th} - 23^{rd}$, 2025.
+The cost will be approximately \$2,350 per camper.
 A camp payment plan and full payment of school fees is required and has been advertised.

 Secondary camps are also planned throughout the year.
-Year 7 students have a three day orientation camp at the start of 2024; Year 9 students attend an annual service camp in mid Term One; and there are Outdoor Education camps throughout 2024 for Years 8-12 students studying this course.
-Camps that apply to a whole year group are advertised in the fees and charges booklet.
+Year 7 students have a three day orientation camp at the start of 2025; Year 9 students attend an annual service camp in mid Term 1; and there are Outdoor Education camps throughout 2025 for Years 8-12 students studying this course.
+Camps that apply to a whole year group are advertised in the Fees and Charges booklet.
 Camps that are based on a subject (e.g. Outdoor Education) are published in the term planner.

-All camps are costed within subject charges and fees, except for the Sydney/Canberra camp.
+All camps are costed within subject charges and fees, except for the Year 6 Sydney/Canberra camp and any High School Mission Trips.
 These costs must be met by parents.
 All camps are directed towards achieving specific learning outcomes, and are organised and conducted in accordance with the appropriate College policy.
 All camps within the state are compulsory.